cvedovini/better-image-credits/readme.txt

 - Use the `the_image_credits()` template tag (optional parameters are `sep`, `before` and `after`).
-- Let the plugin automatically display the credits for you, before or after the content or overlayed above each image.
+- Let the plugin automatically display the credits for you, before or after the content or overlaid above each image.

 See the settings page to choose how you display the credits, including the HTML used to build them.